Markism-JA/Echoes-of-Bathala/docs/thesis_documentation/01_Introduction/02_BACKGROUND_OF_THE_PROBLEM.md

 ### General Problem

-**No major Web3 MMORPG, has its core lore and world deeply rooted in the rich and untapped tapestry of Filipino Mythology.** This absence represents a significant gap in the gaming landscape, failing to showcase a unique cultural narrative that could serve as a powerful foundation for building intrinsic player motivation and a resilient community.
+**No major Web3 MMORPG, has its core lore and world deeply rooted in the rich and untapped stories of Filipino Mythology.** This absence represents a significant gap in the gaming landscape, failing to showcase a unique cultural narrative that could serve as a powerful foundation for building intrinsic player motivation and a resilient community.

 ### Specific Problems